alzwded/JakMuse/README.md

 But that will change
 --------------------

-For v2.0 the sample format will be changed to:
+~~For v2.0 the sample format will be changed to:~~ no it won't.

 ```yacc
 sample: CHANNEL INT<fill> INT<divisor> INT<volume> notes ";" ;
 ```

-The `divisor` specifies by what amount to divide a second.
-E.g. if the divisor is `64` and your notes are `32C4 32E4`, a C4 and an E4 of equal length will be played over the span of a second (give or take; the wav output will be closer to a second than realtime playback).
+~~The `divisor` specifies by what amount to divide a second.
+E.g. if the divisor is `64` and your notes are `32C4 32E4`, a C4 and an E4 of equal length will be played over the span of a second (give or take; the wav output will be closer to a second than realtime playback).~~

-The `volume` option specifies the amplitude of the signal.
+~~The `volume` option specifies the amplitude of the signal.
 If you're using only one channel, 255 will be a good option.
-If you're using 7 you may consider using 32. (around `2^(8-log(Nchannels))`)
+If you're using 7 you may consider using 32. (around `2^(8-log(Nchannels))`)~~

+*TODO* develop a nice little media tracking document format.
+It's a bit described in the Roadmap.

 Examples
 --------